 Archive Server Another self built machine mainly harking back to May 2013, and used for archiving files and media, running the linux.

 2011 Apple MacMini I bumped the memory and stuck an SSD in it but it's old, struggles with most things above 1080p with h264, but that's still useful, so it's hooked up to the family TV as a HTPC.
 CPU: Dual Core i5 2520M, Memory: 8GB, Graphics: AMD HD 6630M w/ 256MB, Drive: Crucial MX300 525GB SSD (Sept.
 2016), MacOS: 10.13 High Sierra (2017)

 Backups and the small amount of sync I do are both handled with SpiderOak, one of the more security focussed online backup services, since living in a wooden house in an earthquake zone does make me think about off-site backup quite a lot.
-Most of the things I do are text based, so I try to keep it simple, using as editors like Notepad++ for day to day, and Scrivener for longer works, and RedNoteBook for journalling.
+Most of the things I do are text based, so I try to keep it simple, using as editors like Notepad++ for day to day, LibreOffice Writer, and RedNoteBook for journalling.
 Photo management is mainly via digiKam.